awkonecki/popular-movies-stage-1/README.md

 - Due to these being background tasks / threads need to handle the case of data deliverly within the application life-cycle manager.
 - will also need to support the `find` query for going beyond the popular definition only.

+#### Approach
+- make sure can support each type of API query
+- determine how to handle error events with the network stack

 ### Data Persistance
 - minimum requirement of saving the user's favorite `title` & `id` for each movie
 - this requires use of SQLite DB and content provider to such information